sherlockq/gatsby-blogsite/src/markdown-pages/2020-09-20-testing-strategies-in-real-cases.md

 up to the trade-off between cost and benefits.
 There is no golden rule and sometimes the lesson has to be learnt with found bugs in later stages.

-Other hidden infrastructure as API gateway, load balancer, networks, CDN etc can only be covered by E2E test, even costly.
+Other hidden infrastructure as API gateway, load balancer, networks, CDN etc. can only be covered by E2E test, even costly.
 Question is whether to test features in independent module/service or the interaction among them.